bmaunde/guidelines/checklists/REST API Checklist.md

 - [ ] A correct versioning system is in place that enables backward compatibility if needed

 ### Documentation
-- [ ] Documentation for the all the
+- [ ] Documentation for the API and endpoints is available
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjI3OTA5NjldfQ==
+eyJoaXN0b3J5IjpbMTYwMDc0NjAzM119
 -->